amrinderpreetsingh/OG-Soen6011summer2023/README.md

 **Employer Features:**

-Employers can create accounts, post detailed job listings, and search for candidates.
+Employers can create accounts, post job listings, and search for candidates.
 They can review applications, manage interviews, and send invitations.

 **Admin Role:**